History Department

 News & Updates

-- We are happy to announce our 2022 History Department Awards were awarded to the same student, a graduating senior who has worked hard and developed his talents during his time at Cal Lutheran: Chase Reichenbach, who earned the O. Fritioff Ander History Award for Outstanding Graduating Senior, and the Smith Family Writing History Award.
-Chase Reichenbach will have one of his research papers published in the 2022 volume of our undergraduate journal, The Scribe of the Ages, Volume 8.
+- We are happy to announce our 2024 History Department Awards were awarded to two graduating seniors who have worked hard and developed their talents during their time at Cal Lutheran: Nektaria Anagnostou, who earned the O. Fritioff Ander History Award for Outstanding Graduating Senior, for consistent outstanding performance throughout her four years at Cal Lutheran; and Jacqueline Shaw, who received the Smith Family Writing History Award for the best history paper written in 2023.
+Jacqueline's research paper has been published in the 2024 volume of our undergraduate journal, The Scribe of the Ages, Volume 10.

 - Now available online: “In Your Own Backyard: Civil Liberties Then and Now,” is a grant project obtained from California State Library California Civil Liberties Public Education Program, providing secondary teachers and their students an opportunity to learn about the history of civil liberties in the state of California, specifically Los Angeles.
 Granted to California Lutheran University History Professor, Michaela Reaves, Ph.D,. the goal of this project is to educate secondary school students about the erosion of civil liberties during the last two centuries and specifically in “our own backyard.”
 These topics include the Japanese removal and internment during the 1940’s, nineteenth century slavery and xenophobia, and twentieth century ethnic and gender rights.
 Each historical “module” is juxtaposed with a twenty-first century example including “enemy aliens,” under-represented groups, and the need for smart justice.
 The grant’s website includes ten primary source lesson plans, which are available for both pre and post assessment.
 In addition, bus scholarships for ten classes for field trips are available for individual schools in the LAUSD.